 We are located on the second and third floors of the McLain School, 28 Lincoln Street, Rockland.
-The main office is on the second floor, and our Learning Center and ELL class is on the third floor.
+The main office and computer lab is on the second floor while our Learning Center is on the third floor.

 How do I register for classes?

 You can register online, by phone or at our office.
 Course fees, lab fees and material fees must be paid at the time of registration.
 Book fees must be paid before class begins.